Palmolive (brand)

 Palmolive (/ˌpɑːlmˈɒlɪv/, /ukalsoˌpɑːm-/) is an American multinational brand of a line of products produced by Colgate-Palmolive.
 The Palmolive brand grew from one product, Palmolive bar soap.
 Made of coconut, palm and olive oils, Palmolive bar soap was introduced in 1898.
-Originally, the bar soap floated like Procter & Gamble's Ivory bar soap.
-By the turn of the 20th century, Palmolive bar soap was the world's best-selling soap.
+Originally, the bar soap floated like Procter & Gamble's Ivory.
+By the turn of the 20th century, Palmolive was the world's best-selling soap.

-Current Palmolive brand products include dishwashing liquid as well as personal care products such as shampoo, hair conditioner, body wash, bar soap and liquid hand-wash.
+Current Palmolive range of products include dishwashing liquid as well as personal care products such as shampoo, hair conditioner, shower gel, bar soap, and liquid hand-wash.

 History

 In 1864, Burdette Jay Johnson (1826–1902) founded the B.J.
-Johnson Co. in Milwaukee, Wisconsin producing soap, candles and cheese.
+Johnson Co. in Milwaukee producing soap, candles and cheese.